dtcenter/MET/met/docs/Users_Guide/mode-td.rst

      end_time_delta      = ( ... );
   };

 The **interest_function** entries listed above control how much weight is assigned to each pairwise attribute when computing a total interest value for object pairs.
 See :numref:`table_mtd-3D-Pair-Attribute` for a description of each weight option.
 The interest functions may be defined as a piecewise linear function or as an algebraic expression.
 A piecewise linear function is defined by specifying the corner points of its graph.
 An algebraic function may be defined in terms of several built-in mathematical functions.
-See Section :ref:`MODE_Scientific-and-statistical` for how interest values are used by the fuzzy logic engine.
+See :numref:`MODE_Scientific-and-statistical` for how interest values are used by the fuzzy logic engine.
 By default, many of these functions are defined in terms of the previously defined **grid_res** entry.

 ______________________